ducktyper/ducktyper.github.io/_posts/2016-04-23-how-git-works.markdown

 ## Can you edit commits?

-Commits are `immutable` so you can't change any properties of a commit once it is created including id and message.
+Commits are `immutable` so you can't change any properties of a commit once it is created including the id and message.
-You can use a rebase feature to edit commits but this actaully recreate the commits.
+You can use a rebase feature to edit commits but this actually recreate the commits.
 For example when you have 10 commits and you edited a commit message of the second commit using rebase, git recreates the second commit and 8 followed commits because their parent ids are changed.